Want to know more? — Subscribe

-Today when people are used to using mobile a few hours a day at least, a lot of businesses need to build their own applications and retain customers.
+In 2021 when people are used to being mobile, a lot of businesses need to build their own applications and retain customers.
 But how much does it cost to make an app?
 It’s safe to say that even the simplest apps aren’t likely to cost less than $15,000, while the more expensive ones might be in the area of $240,000 or more while the average price is somewhere around $150, 000.
 However, that’s not an easy question to answer, as the cost can vary dramatically according to the solution complexity.

 Here are a few surveys conducted on this question that might help you:

-- If you are wondering how much it costs to develop an app, there was a VDC survey that was taken of enterprise app developers.
+- If you are wondering how much does it cost to develop an app, there was a VDC survey that was taken of enterprise app developers.
 They reported that the average cost of a mobile app on which they had worked was $140,000.

 - Clutch survey asked the app development companies and found out that a median price of $171,450 per app could be expected.